Jenga01/Laravel-php-quiz/README.md

 # Laravel-php-quiz
 PHP quiz built on Laravel framework.
-Questions where taken from: https://www.w3schools.com/php/php_quiz.asp
+Questions were taken from: https://www.w3schools.com/php/php_quiz.asp

 * Select between Test 1 and Test 2
 * Questions come at random order, but do not repeat